Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Model

 \subsection{Single-Score Baselines}

 Each of the above scores, e.g.,~SBERT, can be calculated for each \iclaim--\vclaim claim pair.
-For a given \iclaim sentence, this makes 16,663 scores (one for each \vclaim from the database), and as a baseline, we assign to the \iclaim sentence a score that is the maximum over these scores.
+For a given \iclaim sentence, this makes 16,663 scores (one for each \vclaim from the database), and as a baseline, we assign to the \iclaim sentence the maximum over these scores.
 Then, we sort the sentences of the input document based on these scores, and we evaluate the resulting ranking.